Found us from search engine?

 Here, I rank these effects by their relative power and suggest ways you can channel that power into your writing.

-To get more detail, Azfar has created a step-by-step guide to understanding why people share, which will go a long way to telling you why people like good writing.
+To get more detail, our colleague has created a step-by-step guide to understanding why people share, which will go a long way to telling you why people like good writing.

-This will also enable you to be able to leverage whole other streams of audience development like influencer marketing.
+This will also enable you to be able to leverage a whole other stream of audience development like influencer marketing.
 Influencers are expert curators who develop huge fan followings because they only share the best content.
 For those who can develop partnerships with influencers, this can be incredibly beneficial.

 We’ve talked about the fact that SEO is constantly evolving because search engines are too.
 People using SEO become frustrated so often because they use tricks and hacks to take shortcuts, and those shortcuts then get cut off or even punished by search engines, causing them to have to start from scratch.